 Note: The prices of video games change over time.
 At the time of writing, these games were cheap (generally under $10 used/complete).
 The prices may be different when reading this.
 The games here are fun to play and worth a look.

-FlingSmash – While this game rates low on most reviewers scoreboards and I can understand why, It is definitely worth playing if you know what you’re getting yourself into.
-Basically you wave your wiimote around to fling your character across the screen and break various objects.
+FlingSmash – While this game rates low on most reviewers scoreboards and I can understand why.
+It is definitely worth playing if you know what you’re getting yourself into.
+Basically, you wave your Wiimote around to fling your character across the screen and break various objects.
 It is completely mindless and offers no replayability but it is fun while it lasts.
-I only played Multiplayer and I think it is a must (especially if you have a youngling) I doubt playing alone would be as good experience.
-There are power ups that change the game-play, fun boss battles and thoughtfully designed levels that are just enough to keep you interested.
+I only played Multiplayer and I think it is a must (especially if you have a youngling) I doubt playing alone would be an as good experience.
+There are power-ups that change the game-play, fun boss battles and thoughtfully designed levels that are just enough to keep you interested.
 At under $5 it is definitely worth a try for a night of fun with you and a friend.

 Super Mario Galaxy – While I wouldn’t consider myself a big Mario fan, I have beat most of the franchise on every system.
 Super Mario Galaxy is my favorite Mario game.
-It’s a 3D style platformer that is more the likes of Mario 64 or Sunshine than the classic side scrolling action.
+It’s a 3D style platformer that is more the likes of Mario 64 or Sunshine than the classic side-scrolling action.
 Each level consists of smaller planets that Mario can travel between.
 The physics are perfect, and they need to be.
 The game relies heavily on the size and gravity variation from planet to planet which makes for some interesting puzzle solving.
-This game also introduces Rosalina into the Mario world who has become a front line cast member appearing in other games such as Super Smash Brothers and Mario Kart.
-It’s so much fun to explore actual “worlds” each with their own unique themes enemies and power ups.
-At time of writing this game is averaging $9.95.
+This game also introduces Rosalina into the Mario world who has become a frontline cast member appearing in other games such as Super Smash Brothers and Mario Kart.
+It’s so much fun to explore actual “worlds” each with their own unique themes enemies and power-ups.
+At the time of writing this game is averaging $9.95.
 If you have ever enjoyed a Mario game you owe it yourself to buy this game.